bunkerity/bunkerweb/docs/plugins.md

 #### Actions.py

-!!! info "Python libraries"
-    You can use Python libraries that are already available like :
-    `Flask`, `Flask-Login`, `Flask-WTF`, `beautifulsoup4`, `docker`, `Jinja2`, `python-magic` and `requests`.
-To see the full list, you can have a look at the Web UI [requirements.txt](https://github.com/bunkerity/bunkerweb/blobsrc/ui/requirements.txt).
-If you need external libraries, you can install them inside the **ui** folder of your plugin and then use the classical **import** directive.

 !!! warning "CSRF Token"

     Please note that every form submission is protected via a CSRF token, you will need to include the following snippet into your forms :